Good Stewards are Hard Workers

 The third servant was not only scared and foolish — he was also a sloth.
-Since his master was leaving on a long journey, he saw an opportunity to kick back and take it easy for a few months, thinking that he would get away with it.
+Since his master was leaving on a long journey, he saw an opportunity to take it easy for a few months.
 After all, “the boss wasn’t looking.”
-He did not grow his master’s wealth because he was unwilling to do the work that it would require.
+He did not grow his master’s money because he was unwilling to do the work required.

 So, who’s ready to get to work?

 Learning to work hard and handle your money wisely is a journey.
 And like any journey, you’ll go farther and faster if you’re walking with friends.

 Join me and a community of people walking this road alongside you in our Facebook group, FINANCIAL FREEDOM.
 Every day, we share insightful articles, encouraging photos and personal stories to help you stay focused and engaged on your journey to freedom.